SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Cryptography/Digest/ReadMe.md

 A digest is generally of fixed length - often 4, or 16, or 20 bytes long.

-We have Algorithms - that take a stream of bytes and convert it to a Digester<>::ReturnType.
+Digest Algorithms - take a stream of bytes and convert it to a Digester<>::ReturnType.
 This is all template driven (at least the types and choice of algorithm) - so invoking a hash algorithm can be inlined.